Mixture of Directed Graphical Models for Discrete Spatial Random Fields: Introduction

-with noise parameters $\etabf=[\eta_0, \eta_1]$.
-Let $\eta_0$ be the probability that $y_i=1$ when $z_i=0$ and $\eta_1$ be the probability that $y_i=1$ when $z_i=1$.
-In this setting the $y_i$'s can be viewed as a noisy version of the true underlying black and white image $\z$.
-For identifiability of the noise parameters, $\etabf$, and DGM parameters, $\xibf$, in the model we require $m_i > 1$ for a subset of the areal units.
+with noise parameters $\etabf=[\eta_0, \eta_1]$, where $\eta_0$ is the probability that $y_i=1$ when $z_i=0$ and $\eta_1$ is the probability that $y_i=1$ when $z_i=1$.
+In this setting the $y_i$'s can be viewed as a noisy version of the true underlying binary image $\z$.
+A realization $\z$ of the spatial field with respect to the NUG is called a \textit{configuration} of the graph.
+We call realizations from both MRFs and MDGMs configurations of the NUG.
 While continuous-valued distributions for $\y$ given the latent $\z$ are more common in the literature, we focus on this discrete outcome setting with spatial dependence introduced through a discrete latent variable as fully Bayesian approaches in this setting have been less explored \citep{arnesen_tjelmeland2015}.
 We note, however, the ideas presented in the MDGM framework are generally applicable to the variety of combinations of discrete or continuous latent and observed variables.
 Additionally, while we present the MDGM as a prior in a hierarchical framework, the MDGM can also serve as a direct data model for discrete-valued outcomes associated with areal units.

-As ``discrete'' is used to describe multiple features of the analytic setting, we standardize our use of the term.
-We use \textit{discrete-valued} observations/latent variables to refer to the observations/latent variables associated with areal units that take on discrete values.
-We use \textit{discrete spatial process} to refer generally to the areal unit/lattice setting.